 2. In-Game Purchases

-If you’re not a well-established game or developer, your best bet is to make your game free to download.
-Once a user is hooked on the game, they’ll be more likely to complete a small in-app purchase to get an extra life, unlock a special level or buy game-enhancing extras as show in the Doofus Drop game example below.
+If you are a young studio or indie game developer, your best bet is to make your game free to download.
+Once a user is hooked on the game, they’ll be more likely to complete a small in-app purchase to get an extra life, unlock a special level or buy game-enhancing extras as shown in the Doofus Drop game example below.
 Little by little, these small purchases can add up to a sizeable amount – as long as people are willing to spend!

 3. Pay to Download

 Some serious mobile gamers would rather pay upfront for a game they know they love and avoid in-app purchases and ads from the get-go.
 But this approach is usually successful only with well-established developers that already have a large and loyal fanbase.
 Unless you have this exposure, the paid approach won’t likely be your best monetization strategy.

 Why Rewarded Advertising is trending as an app monetization strategy

 While the traditional app monetization strategies outlined above are the most commonly used, economic demands are making way for an evolving monetization trend: rewarded advertising.
 The idea of rewarded video – an approach that rewards users with game freebies and benefits – is not entirely new.
 But the idea is catching on with more publishers as they realize the value of this model.

 It’s a win-win for all sides.
 Publishers can offer more value to a massive group of players and decrease their dependence on paid games or in-game purchases, while players gain access to special perks immediately without spending a penny.

 There are ad models, like Playtime by adjoe, that serve users ads that benefit more than one game (even by different publishers) at a time.
 Playing an advertised game – which can be viewed as the competition or the destination game – earns the user virtual currency in the host game.
 Instead of competing for users, publishers are seeing the value in sharing the wealth – by adding value to the original game and the destination game, both get a boost in retention and monetization.